LLNL/scr/doc/rst/users/api.rst

 Space/time semantics
 --------------------

-SCR imposes the following semantics which enables an application to limit where and when it accesses its data:
+SCR imposes the following semantics which enable an application to limit where and when it accesses its data:

 * For best performance,
   a process of a given MPI rank may only access files previously written by itself